Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 If you have the time or if you have a car (you can rent one here), take a drive around the lake and stop everywhere you can − it's that beautiful.
 Most people drive counter-clockwise − but I prefer the view going the other way.

 Stop in Talloires for coffee, then head up to the Col de la Forclaz and have lunch in one of the mountaintop restaurants.
-Walk it off by heading uphill to watch the paragliders jump off the mountain.
+One of the fun Lake Annecy activities is to walk off lunch by heading uphill to watch the paragliders jump off the mountain (or jump off yourself!).
 Then continue your drive.

 Driving in France is a wonderful experience once you get off the motorways − you'll have little traffic and excellent roads.
 But if you're a bit nervous about renting a car in France, here's everything you need to know.

 There are plenty of other ways to visit the lake.
-There's a cycling path all the way to the end of the lake, and you can return along the opposite shore (harder and hillier).
-Or you can simply walk, and enjoy the mountain scenery as you do.
+There's a cycling path that circles the lake, or you can simply walk along the shore, and enjoy the mountain scenery as you do.

 Those of you who want active sports can go paragliding or climbing close to Annecy, or head for one of the lake's wonderful beaches.
 The lake is perfect for nautical activities, from taking a passenger boat to renting a pedalo, paddleboard or a sailboat.

-Annecy hikes are also popular and you can have your pick of the surrounding mountains, like the Semnoz or Mounts Veyrier or Tournette.
+All those mountains are also there to explore.
+Take your pick of Annecy hikes, like the Semnoz or Mounts Veyrier or Tournette.

-Or if you'd like something outdoorsy but different, why not a Segway tour of Annecy?
+Want something outdoorsy but different?
+Try this Segway tour of Annecy?

-Following the contours of Lake Annecy is an obvious day trip during your Annecy holiday but there are plenty of others.
+Following the contours of Lake Annecy is an obvious day trip during your Annecy holiday but there are plenty of other day trips.

 Here are four perfect day trips from Annecy by car: